Getting Started On How To Build a Custom Made Gazebo, Pergola or Pavilion

 “What kind of wood do you use?”

 Most people think of pressure treated pine as the green colored lumber their deck or fence was made of because that’s all they’ve seen.
 You could literally drive for 100’s of miles without finding a lumber yard that carries Premium #1 Kiln Dried After Treatment Southern Yellow Pine.
 Many of the places where we use this material, pressure treatment isn’t even required.
-It’s been used in Amish-built custom made gazebo for years.
+It’s been used in Amish-built custom made gazebo such as the Vinyl Octagon Gazebo and Wood Octagon Gazebo for years.

 5 top reasons why we use Premium #1 Kiln Dried After Treatment Southern Yellow Pine and why you should use for your pavilion: